-- Why can relationships change as we grow up? - What are some challenges that can occur in changing relationships with family, friends, and peers as we grow? - How can changes in and with self, family, communities, and the environment be positive? - How is friendship and love expressed to another person as children grow up? - How can equitable roles between people contribute to healthy romantic relationships? - How do we maintain behaviours in online relationships the same as we would offline? - What are ways families among friends/peer groups can differ?
+- Why can relationships change as we grow up? - What are some challenges that can occur in changing relationships with family, friends, and peers as we grow? - How can changes in and with self, family, communities, and the environment be positive? - How is friendship and love expressed to another person as children grow up? - How can I safely and respectfully respond to rejection? - In what ways can people end relationships respectfully? - How can equitable roles between people contribute to healthy romantic relationships? - How do we maintain behaviours in online relationships the same as we would offline? - What are ways families among friends/peer groups can differ?